Brinton Pharmaceuticals ramps production of anti-Covid drug

-New Delhi, May 12 (IANS) Brinton Pharmaceuticals has more than tripled up the production of Faviton (Favipiravir 400) tablet, used as an oral antiviral therapy to treat mild to moderate symptoms of Covid-19 infection, the company said on Wednesday.
+New Delhi: Brinton Pharmaceuticals has more than tripled up the production of Faviton (Favipiravir 400) tablet, used as an oral antiviral therapy to treat mild to moderate symptoms of Covid-19 infection, the company said on Wednesday.

 The brand received approval from Drugs Controller General of India (DCGI), in August last year, for the launch of Favipiravir 400mg under the brand name Faviton.